 When washing silver in the dishwasher, stick with the normal or delicate cycle, not heavy-duty scrubber or high-temp sanitizing type options.

 Do not use automatic dishwasher detergent that contains lemon, citrus or phosphates when washing silver.
+Cascade Complete is an excellent choice as it is phosphate-free with no lemon or citrus added.
+Cascade Complete ingredients: soda ash, sodium silicate, and sodium percarbonate.

 Now that the silver is clean, use it and enjoy it!

-Dear Mary: Today a Sears repairman came to put a new part in my top-loading HE washing machine.
+Dear Mary: Today a repairman came to put a new part in my top-loading HE washing machine.
 He saw soap residue on the inside and told me I was using way too much detergent.
 Also, he didn’t like that I was using a homemade detergent that contains Dawn liquid.

 He said borax should never be used for laundry in modern washing machines.
 Mine is 10 years old.
 He also said dish detergents, especially Dawn, should never be used because they don’t rinse out completely.
 That leaves soap residue which becomes a medium for mold and microbial growth.